lgblgblgb/template/.github/CONTRIBUTING.md

 OK, seriously, some key points though:

 * Clearly, any help is welcome!
+* Please open an issue ticket first
+* Refer to the ticket by #NUM in your contribution
-* Do not feel offended if your contribution if denied because it's not suitable for the projects for some LOGICAL (but **not** personal, because of the contributor herself/himself) reasons.
+* Do not feel offended if your contribution is denied because it's not suitable for the project because of some LOGICAL reason, including the fact, that I don't need such a feature at all (but surely the reason is **never** personal because of the contributor herself/himself).
 * Do not feel offended if you are asked to modify things your contribution to be accepted, even if it's the 32932937297th time on the very same contribution try of yours :)